everestso/everestso/README.md

 ### Social Meaning

-The transformation is primarily **internal and moral**, forcing participants to confront their own capacity for harm under sanctioned conditions.
+Transformation is primarily **ethical and internal**, forcing participants to confront how they behave when action is authorized but unconstrained.

 ---

-## Case 3: Instant Theatrical Reproduction of the *Sleeping Beauty* Wake-Up Scene
+## Case 3: Improvised *Sleeping Beauty* Wake-Up Scene

 ### Function

-A **symbolic enactment of romantic rescue**, translated into live action.

-* Participation is typically **scripted and role-based**
-* Consent is often implied by narrative familiarity
-* The action reenacts a culturally inherited story rather than creating new bonds
+A **narrative-based improvisation**, where a familiar story provides **context rather than script**.

+* The *Sleeping Beauty* myth supplies a shared cultural frame
+* Actions, dialogue, and outcomes are **improvised in the moment**
+* Participants may alter, resist, or subvert the traditional narrative

+The wake-up is not predetermined; it emerges through **negotiation, responsiveness, and choice**.

 ### Social Meaning

-The scene functions as a **ritualized performance of intimacy**, drawing power from shared myth rather than shared risk or permanence.

-Unlike the other cases, transformation here is **representational** rather than ethical or embodied.
-The experience reinforces existing narratives of romance, passivity, and awakening rather than interrogating them.
+Here, transformation is **relational and interpretive** rather than permanent.
+The improvisation allows participants to explore intimacy, consent, agency, and care without fixing those meanings in the body or in moral judgment.

+The story functions as a **sandbox for experimentation**, not an instruction to be obeyed.

 ---